Kulaszne

-Kulaszne (Lemko: Куляшне) is a village in the administrative district of Gmina Komańcza, within Sanok County, in the Subcarpathian Voivodeship (province) of south-eastern Poland, close to the border with Slovakia.
-It lies approximately 12 km north-east of Komańcza, 14 km south of Sanok, and 68 km south of the regional capital Rzeszów.
+Kulaszne | Ukr. Куляшне} is a village in the administrative district of Gmina Komańcza, within Sanok County, in the Subcarpathian Voivodeship (province) of south-eastern Poland, close to the border with Slovakia.

 The Kulaszne church was built in 1912 as a Greek Catholic place of worship (cerkiew).
 It burned down in 1974 and a Roman Catholic church was built over the foundations.